DFE-Digital/get-into-teaching-app/app/views/content/blog/my-move-from-canada-to-teach-in-england.md

  In the early days and months, I was just one step ahead of the students.
 I was giving lessons on texts I’d never taught or studied before — texts that others in the department had been teaching for years.
 So much of what was difficult about settling in here was building up my self-confidence and trusting my abilities.
 It was a steep learning curve!

-What has helped me over the years has come largely from the opportunities I have had as a Lead Practitioner.
+What has helped me over the years has come largely from the opportunities I have had as a lead practitioner.
 I have been able to learn from incredibly strong practitioners across subjects, not only at my school but across the wider Trust.

 ## What do you love about your job?

 Being a foreigner and an outsider is an instant talking point.
 It’s like having a secret superpower because it invites a connection with students.
-Those relationships are the most satisfying aspects of my work
+Those relationships are the most satisfying aspects of my work.

-It’s then about creating an environment that people want to come to, even if it’s to just sit and talk about literature.
+It’s then about creating an environment that people want to come to, even if it’s just to sit and talk about literature.
 The fact that we’re comfortable together means we can have strong and insightful conversations.
 I especially love any opportunity to go beyond the subject, to consider big ideas about the world with them.

 During Covid, the pastoral element of my role has been huge.
 It can be really draining, as is any care-focused role, but I wouldn’t change it for the world.
 To see students as people beyond our subject, dealing with trauma and strife like the rest of us right now, it shapes everything I do.